Decidable problems in substitution shifts: Periodic points

 We now claim that the length of the factors of $x$ formed of non-growing letters is bounded.
 To prove this, let $a$ be a growing letter of $x$.
 Since $x$ is periodic, we may assume that $a=x_0$.
-We may also assume that $x$ is a fixed point of $\sigma$ and thus that $x=w^\infty$ with $\sigma(w)=w^n$.
+We may also assume that $x$ is a fixed point of $\sigma$ and thus that $x=w^\infty$ with $\sigma(w)=w^n$ (Lemma~\ref{lemmaPeriodicFixedPoints}).
 Since $x$ has some growing letters, we have $n\ge 2$.
-We do not change $w$ by taking the restriction of $\sigma$ to the set of letters accessible from $a$.
+We may assume that all letters occur in $w$.

 Let $\ell(w)$ be the row vector with components $|w|_b$ for $b\in A$.
-We have then $\ell(w)M(\sigma)=n\ell(w)$, that is, $\ell(w)$ is a non-zero left eigenvector of $M(\sigma)$ for the eigenvalue $n$.
-We may assume that all letters are accessible from $a$.
-Also, since, for some $m\ge 1$, $|\sigma^m(a)|>|w|$, the letter $a$ is accessible from all growing letters.
-Thus the matrix $M(\sigma)$ is irreducible.
-Since, for an irreducible matrix, the dominant eigenvalue is the only eigenvalue having a nonnegative eigenvector, the eigenvalue $n$ is the dominant eigenvalue of $M$ and the eigenvalue $n$ is simple.
+We have then $M(\sigma)\ell(w)=n\ell(w)$, that is, $\ell(w)$ is a non-zero column eigenvector of $M(\sigma)$ for the eigenvalue $n$.
+Since, for a nonnegative matrix, the dominant eigenvalue is the only eigenvalue having a positive eigenvector, the eigenvalue $n$ is the dominant eigenvalue of $M$ and the eigenvalue $n$ is simple.
 The coefficients of a corresponding eigenvector can be effectively bounded in terms of $\sigma$.

 For every eigenvector $z$ of $M(\sigma)$ relative to $n$, consider the ratio